Illarion-eV/Illarion-Dev/README.md

 ## 6. Database access

-Use e.g. [pgAdmin](http://www.pgadmin.org) or `psql` to access the database from your OS.
+While the server is running, access the database within your browser: http://localhost:8080/
-* Hostname: localhost
-* Port: 15432

-You can also use phpPgAdmin within your browser, this is the same method we use for development on the official server: http://localhost:8080/

 Login information:
 * User: illarion
 * Password: illarion

+If you prefer other tools like [pgAdmin](http://www.pgadmin.org) or `psql` you will need additional connection details:
+* Hostname: localhost
+* Port: 15432

 ## 7. Updating the server